WushuDan/AcornDB-binding/README.md

 - Free for personal, educational, and non-commercial use under the
   **[PolyForm Noncommercial License 1.0.0](./LICENSE)**
 - Commercial use requires a separate license from Anadak LLC.
-The cost of which will be proportionate to the degree of good you're doing.
+The cost of which will be inversely proportionate to the degree of good you're doing.
   Contact **[licensing@anadakcorp.com](mailto:licensing@anadakcorp.com)** for details.

 © 2025 Anadak LLC.
 All rights reserved.